linuxgamerlife/lgl-scxctl-manager/README.md

 ### RPM from Releases

-Download the latest `.rpm` from [GitHub Releases](https://github.com/linuxgamerlife/lgl-scxctl-manager/releases) and double-click to install via Discover.
+Download the `.rpm` for your Fedora version from [GitHub Releases](https://github.com/linuxgamerlife/lgl-scxctl-manager/releases) and double-click to install via Discover.

+- `lgl-scxctl-manager-1.0.0-1.fc43.x86_64.rpm` — Fedora 43
+- `lgl-scxctl-manager-1.0.0-1.fc44.x86_64.rpm` — Fedora 44

 > After installing from Discover, close it and launch the app from your application menu rather than from the Discover install screen.